 Baseball Hall of Fame: Why is This Place So Special Anyway?

-About 2 week(s) ago by Cooperstown Getaway
+About 2 month(s) ago by Cooperstown Getaway

 The answer to that question is an easy one: baseball!
 The National Baseball Hall of Fame and Museum pays tribute to America's favorite pastime and the legends throughout the history of the beloved sport that have made it what it is today.